AudiusProject/audiusd/examples/programmable-distribution/README.md

 ## What is Programmable Distribution?

-With programmable distribution, the uploader/releaser of an ERN (Entertainment Resource Name) holds the cryptographic keys that define who can stream their content.
+With programmable distribution, the uploader/releaser of an ERN (Electronic Release Notification) holds the cryptographic keys that define who can stream their content.
 When they hand out streaming signatures, they can apply any filtering logic:

 - **Geolocation-based**: Only allow streaming from specific cities or regions
 - **Time-based**: Restrict access to certain hours or dates